GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/E_pluribus_unum_Opera/PLUR1BUS_S01E08_MythNotes.md

 &nbsp;

+# Title: Snake Charming

+Eden perfection.
+Charming the snake in the Garden.
+The wild animals of New Mexico hiking in the rocky areas with Carol the train scene.
+Wildlife encroaching on suburbs.
+OPERA_A Deacon blues: this brother is free snaking through the suburbs.
+Steely Dan Godwhackers metaphors of Deacon Church.

+Charming the god-like power of the hive mind with booze in Carol's house, earlier with explosive Jihadi tricks that sent Pirate Lady to the hospital, now in Episode 8 Charming with the snake against the super ego / mass mind executive function exploits through the pelvic birth entrance.

+&nbsp;

 &nbsp;

 ToDo: Billy Joel Iron Curtain.
 Sting Russians putting words into Hive Mind mouths.
 Great Seal USA peering metaphors.